Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Performance

 \subsection{Coefficient of thermal expansion}

-In order to explore the cavity frequency dependence on the temperature, we define a global coefficient of thermal expansion for the composite cavity as:
+To characterize the cavity's frequency-temperature dependence, we define a global coefficient of thermal expansion for the composite cavity as:

-To our knowledge, the temperature dependence of the coefficients of thermal expansion $\alpha_\mathrm{ZD}$ and $\alpha_\mathrm{Kov}$ is not well-documented in the literature.
+The temperature dependence of the coefficients of thermal expansion $\alpha_\mathrm{ZD}$ and $\alpha_\mathrm{Kov}$ is poorly documented.
 In particular, for Kovar, only a global value for the broad temperature range between \qty{25}{\celsius} and \qty{100}{\celsius} is given ($\alpha_\mathrm{Kov} = 5.86\times 10^{-6}~\mathrm{K^{-1}}$).
-To estimate $\alpha_\mathrm{tot}(T)$, we performed the following experiment: starting from a thermally-stabilized system, we abruptly change the temperature set-point by 1 to \qty{5}{\kelvin}.
+To estimate $\alpha_\mathrm{tot}(T)$, we thermally stabilized the system, then abruptly stepped the temperature set-point by \qtyrange{1}{5}{\kelvin}.
 If $\alpha_\mathrm{tot}(T)$ is nearly constant over the explored temperature range, the frequency response of the system is primarily an exponential with a time constant of approximately eight hours, corresponding to the global response time.
 However, if $\alpha_\mathrm{tot}(T)$ changes sign over the temperature range, the frequency response exhibits non-monotonous behavior, with a turning point when the value of $\alpha_\mathrm{tot}(T)$ vanishes.

 Given potential temperature inhomogeneities during transient thermalization, we focused on the steady-state behavior.
 We measured the total frequency shift induced by temperature changes for various temperatures, as shown in Fig.~\ref{fig:cte_plot}.
 The horizontal error bars correspond to the temperature range explored during the step while the vertical error bars are obtained by taking the standard deviation of the fit residuals when fitting exponential-decay-like curves to traces.
-A cancellation of the thermal expansion coefficient is clearly visible, and a parabolic fit yielded a zero-crossing temperature $T_0 = \qty{4.9\pm 0.5}{\celsius}$.
+The CTE clearly cancels near $T_0$, and a parabolic fit yielded a zero-crossing temperature $T_0 = \qty{4.9\pm 0.5}{\celsius}$.
 Near $T_0$ the temperature dependence of $\alpha_\mathrm{tot}(T)$ can be approximated as $\alpha_\mathrm{tot}(T) = a_\mathrm{tot} (T-T_0)$ with $a_\mathrm{tot} = \qty{4.8 \pm 0.9e-8}{\kelvin^{-2}}$.
-For the following best measurements, the regulation temperature was set to $T_0$ to minimize thermal expansion effects.
+For the following best measurements, we set the regulation temperature to $T_0$ to minimize thermal expansion effects.